-Currently, we have four faculty in TESOL and three faculty in linguistics, with diverse areas of expertise, including the sub-fields of linguistics, sociolinguistics, second language acquisition, methods for teaching oral skills, methods for teaching reading and writing skills, pedagogical grammar, conversation analysis, pragmatics, community-based ESL for immigrants, adult literacies, teaching English internationally, technology, curriculum development, and assessment.
-See faculty profiles.
+Currently, we have four faculty in TESOL and three faculty in linguistics, with diverse areas of expertise, including the sub-fields of linguistics, sociolinguistics, second language acquisition, methods for teaching oral skills, methods for teaching reading and writing skills, pedagogical grammar, conversation analysis, pragmatics, community-based ESL for immigrants, adult literacies, teaching English internationally, technology, curriculum development and assessment.

 No, not at the present time.

 Our program’s primary focus is on adults and adolescents.
 Some of our students are K-12 teachers in the US and a number of our international students teach EFL in K-12 contexts, but we do not offer teaching credential.
 Our program can complement training of K-12 teachers, we do not offer a credential program.
 The SF State College of Education offers credential programs.

 Three M.A.
 TESOL courses require students to serve as Teaching Assistants (TAs), and we encourage our students to seek out additional TA experience above and beyond program requirements.
 The courses that require TA or tutor experience are English 726 Practicum, English 721 Pedagogical Grammar, and English 732 Seminar in Teaching Reading and Writing.
 In addition, English 733 Student Teaching requires working with a mentor teacher for a full semester as a student teacher.

 Practicum English 726 provides M.A.
 TESOL students with experience assisting in an ESL class either on campus or off campus.
 They attend the ESL class regularly and assist the teacher in a number of ways, such as responding to students‘ work, tutoring students, and preparing teaching materials.
 Tutoring without being part of a class cannot count for English 726.